Are you worried that your child is not developing like other children? Has your child been diagnosed with a developmental delay or disability?

 - Each year, about 8,000 babies and infants are diagnosed with cerebral palsy.

 - Half of people with cerebral palsy use assistive devices, including braces, walkers, and wheelchairs, to help them be more mobile.

 - About 30% of children with cerebral palsy have seizures.

 If your child or a family member has suffered a birth injury and needs the best possible representation, you should contact our law office immediately.
 We will advise you of your legal rights and start working on your case.
-To speak with an experienced Michigan cerebral palsy lawyer, call us now at (800) 606-1717.
+To speak with an experienced attorney, call us now.